-But then we all recognize that what Byron called for didn’t need to have a ghost in it, but it did need some distinctive characteristics.
-When our childhood sleepover friends asked for a ghost story, that simply meant a scary story that toys with supernatural fears.
-Such ghost stories no doubt date to the first stories told around a campfire, and most of us grew up hearing them and telling them one way or another.
+What Byron called for didn’t need to have an actual ghost in it, but it did need some distinctive characteristics.
+When our childhood sleepover friends asked for a ghost story, that simply meant a scary story, probably one that plays on supernatural, irrational fears.
+Such ghost stories surely date back to the "invention" of fire, and most of us grew up hearing them and telling them one way or another.
 Though the ghost story, taken literally, doesn’t seem to have anything to do with monsters, the impulse does.
-And that’s the same impulse, or one closely related to, the one that gives us horror’s unique central character, the monster.
+The impulse toward horror depends on the notion of a monster, and Mary Shelley's Frankenstein all but defines that idea.

 So where does this horror impulse come from?
 The history of horror, or the gothic, in literature, tells us a lot.
 Along with romance novels, the gothic novel formed one of the first genres of popular fiction writing, and the influential late 18th/early 19th century gothic novels by Horatio Walpole, Ann Radcliffe and Jane Austen--concerned with mysterious old castles, clanking chains and things that go bump in the night--allowed for a sort of reader-based rebellion against the era’s worship of reason.
 In this way, gothic tales served a distinct function as an inspiration to the Romantic writers, who would—as a group—ponder the limits of reason.
-The Romantics were known for their concern with the subjective, those aspects of human experience that could not be easily quantified, and the writings of Edgar Allan Poe and Nathaniel Hawthorne, in particular, dwell on the mistake of assuming reason can easily overcome these other aspects of what it means to be human.
+The Romantics didn't reject reason, but their explorations were concerned as much with the irrational and subjective, those aspects of human experience that could not be easily quantified.
+The writings of Edgar Allan Poe and Nathaniel Hawthorne, in particular, dwell on the mistake of assuming reason can easily overcome these other aspects of what it means to be human.
 The gothic or the archetypal ghost story illustrates the danger.

 Ghost stories almost always start the same way—with a new beginning.
 In movies, it’s that sequence of images of a family driving down a tree-lined lane, eyes searching beyond the trees up around the next curve for that house they’ve always dreamed of.
 Henry James’ A Turn of the Screw begins with a young governess eager to impress her new employer.
 Shirley Jackson’s The Haunting of Hill House begins with an exciting opportunity for a spinster who’s tired of being excess baggage in her sister’s family.
 Stephen King’s The Shining begins with an author taking the perfect winter job to overcome his writer’s block and heal his family.
 Whether it’s in the house on the moors with a new husband or simply a new subdivision, the characters in ghost stories have set their eyes on the future at the beginning of the story.